polterguy/polterguy.github.io/tutorials/expressions/index.md

 ### The root iterator

-This iterator will always return _exactly_ one node, which is the _"root node"_ of your graph.
+This iterator will always return _exactly_ one node, which is the _"root node"_ of your graph object.
 It is composed of two characters, being `..`.
 Below is an example.

 ```